bigchaindb/site/_src/_usecases/identity/recruit.md

 - A public blockchain database allows third parties to connect and share data in a secure manner.

-## How BigchainDB is helping
+## How BigchainDB is Helping

-A CV sharing web platform [was built with the ascribe API](https://www.ascribe.io/annoucements/recruit-technologies-applies-blockchain-technology-to-the-hr-industry-through-strategic-alliance-with-ascribe/) as a first step and then stored on BigchainDB.
+A CV sharing web platform was built with the [ascribe API](https://www.ascribe.io) as a first step and then stored on BigchainDB.
 BigchainDB is providing the scalability needed for all of Recruit Technologies’s data, a feature lacking in traditional blockchains.
 Having all data written onto BigchainDB also greatly reduces their own security costs.

 By leveraging BigchainDB’s technology, fraud is easily detectable, making it easier to address and reduce fraud on a large scale and in turn benefit their customers.

-## Looking ahead
+## Looking Ahead

 A platform for more detailed university and high school transcripts is being looked at as a potential next step.
 Recording the maintenance status of cars and sharing the data between owners and dealerships is also currently being explored.